-Investment in Argentina
+Company registration in Argentina

 Argentina has a strong economy for investment, thanks to its deep well of natural resources, wide-ranging middle class with high purchasing power, educated population, and a government that is pro-market reforms.
-If you’re seeking to diversify your portfolio with international investments, take a look at what Argentina has to offer, and pay special attention to its national infrastructure, which is in need of attention and could potentially open up a highly necessary market for the country’s economy.
+If you’re seeking to diversify your portfolio with international companies, take a look at what Argentina has to offer, and pay special attention to its national infrastructure, which is in need of attention and could potentially open up a highly necessary market for the country’s economy.

-How to Register a Company in Argentina?
+How to register a company in Argentina?

 A branch or representative office, which is created when a foreign company establishes a branch in Argentina, does not imply the creation of a new legal entity.
 Even though a branch must be registered with the Registry of Companies, the laws governing its existence and validity are primarily the laws of the company’s home country.

 A branch may undertake all activities pursued by a company’s headquarters (HQ) on behalf of the HQ through the person appointed as the company’s representative.
-The assets of the entire foreign business, that is, the total value of the HQ’s capital, not only the capital the HQ assigns to its Argentine branch, is subject to liability.
+The assets of the entire foreign company, that is, the total value of the HQ’s capital, not only the capital the HQ assigns to its Argentine branch, is subject to liability.
 The branch’s accounts must be kept separately from the HQ’s operations and its financial statements filed periodically with the Registry of Companies.

-The branch must be managed by a legal representative vested with broad administrative and judicial authority—which may be limited in certain circumstances—to ensure that all of the branch’s affairs and business transactions are conducted efficiently.
+The branch must be managed by a legal representative vested with broad administrative and judicial authority—which may be limited in certain circumstances—to ensure that all of the branch’s affairs and company transactions are conducted efficiently.

 Branch offices are subject to Registry of Companies’ supervision and must comply with the same requirements as corporations.